sminez/housekeeper/README.md

 # Housekeeper

-A custom Alexa skill for the A-Ms.
+A custom Alexa skill for managing day to day family information.
+A lot of this will likely end up be specific to me so YMMV.

 `interaction_model.json` _should_ be the latest interaction model build in the Alexa dev portal.
 Don't count on this being correct, but use it for quick